 - Eat free-range poultry, without skin, two times per week.

 - Eat wild-caught fish, rich with omega-3 fatty acids, twice a week.
-For a quick and nutritious meal, try my recipe for cilantro-salmon burgers.

 - Drink in moderation.

 The Cleveland Clinic also recommends eating one ounce of dark chocolate a few times a week for heart health.
 Cocoa’s strong bitter taste comes from the flavanols that can improve vascular health by lowering blood pressure, improving blood flow to the brain and the heart and making blood platelets less likely to clot.
 (20)

 However, it is important to note that the more that chocolate is processed, the more health benefits are lost.
 Choose low-processed dark chocolate, and avoid Dutch processed cocoa and highly processed chocolates with nuts and nougat.